The Killer: That's not a horror movie.

 - Product Placement: At one point, Kazaam makes it rain candy and snacks.
 All of which are brand name products.

 - Sadly Mythtaken: A major plot point is Kazaam's desire to become a djinn, which he describes as a genie that's been freed from servitude (which he achieves in the ending).
-Unfortunately, "djinn" is either simply the plural of genie, or just another term for genie which can be used interchangeably; either way there is absolutely NO distinction between the 2 words.
-Of course, screwing up some mythology is the least of the film's problems.
+Unfortunately, "djinn" is either simply the plural of genie, or just another term for genie which can be used interchangeably; either way there is absolutely NO distinction between the two words.

 - Would Hurt a Child: Malik who kills Max by pushing him down an elevator shaft.